+Windows, external doors and joinery

+Repair category: 1

+Notes: It would appear that the windows have been upgraded/replaced within recent years.
 Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
 It is therefore likely that maintenance/ repair will be required as part of an ongoing maintenance programme.